SolomonAmaning/FIneTuningMistral7B/README.md

 After tuning, the language model was prompted to generate completions based on the different  prompts to assess the precision of the completion compared to the referenced input text.
 I started from kaggle workpace and later shifted to google colab.
 That explains the reason of kaggle hub in the notebook.
-I also utilized wandb.ai for
+I also utilized wandb.ai for monitoring my runs.